selym3/stuy-borough-population/README.md

 ## Homework

-Here are the [/nyc-population.csv](population statistics) for the NYC Boroughs from 1790 until 2010.
+Here are the [population statistics](/nyc-population.csv) for the NYC Boroughs from 1790 until 2010.

 Q1.
 Choose a borough, and create a normal line plot of its population from 1790 to 2010.
 Label axes, title, etc.  Save the graph as a .GIF file.